ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 aps --report ./work/aps_result_20250528_141890971.gadi-pbs
 ```

-and then download the .html file produced and look at it
+and then download the .html file produced and look at it.
+This will only work if the model does not crash during run.
-(requries model to not crash during run - having problems with the restart generation in runtime and timestep not consistent- try modifying ocn_cpl_dt and runtime in nuopc.runconfig)

 3. try sea ice settings
-`ice.log` tells you about blocks
-maybe block sizes are too small - ideal is 3-8
+`ice.log` tells you about blocks.
+If block sizes are too small it could slow the model down.
+The ideal number is 3-8.

-chance `domain_nml` block size in `ice_in`
+To explore this option, change `domain_nml` block size in `ice_in`

-Unfortunately when I changed it it crashed - maybe a specific number is required.
+This is still experinmental as tests on these settings thus far have crashed.

-# 3. Step 3: add Charrassin bathymetry (still no ice shelves)
+# 3. Step 3: add Charrassin bathymetry (no ice shelves)

-Follow notebooks in https://github.com/claireyung/mom6-panAn-iceshelf-tools/generate-draft/Generate-Charrassin-bathy.ipynb and https://github.com/claireyung/mom6-panAn-iceshelf-tools/generate-draft/process-topo.ipynb.These notebooks also generate files for ice shelf cavities opened.
+Bathymetry files for the Charrissin bathymetry were created in [these](https://github.com/claireyung/mom6-panAn-iceshelf-tools/generate-draft/Generate-Charrassin-bathy.ipynb) [notebooks](https://github.com/claireyung/mom6-panAn-iceshelf-tools/generate-draft/process-topo.ipynb).These notebooks also generate files for ice shelf cavities opened when this configuration comes online.

-As before, truncate files, and regenerate mesh files.
-Rename in config.yaml, and other files, no other changes needed since same grid size
+As before: truncate files, regenerate mesh files and update the netcdf name in the configuration files.
+No changes are needed to the grid-size parameters (`nx', `ny') when using the above 8k pan-An configuration as a stencil as the grid size is the same.

 Copy config dir
 ```
 cp -r 8km_jra_ryf_obc2-sapphirerapid 8km_jra_ryf_obc2-sapphirerapid-Charrassin
 cd 8km_jra_ryf_obc2-sapphirerapid-Charrassin
-ls
 module use /g/data/vk83/modules
 module load payu
 payu checkout -b 8km_jra_ryf_obc2-sapphirerapid-Charrassin